 Barre Method was developed by a German dancer while rehabbing a back injury.
 This method focuses on increasing muscle activation and awareness during smaller isolated movements.
 Barre Method or similar modalities like yoga or Pilates, combined with plyometric exercises for beginners is a great place to start building confidence and familiarity of plyometric exercises.

-As you progress, you can begin to incorporate more plyo training into your weekly fitness routine.
+As you progress, you can begin to incorporate more plyometric training into your weekly fitness routine.

 We know that football players, Olympic Track and Field athletes and baseball players use this type of training regularly to improve their athletic performance.
 But what are plyometric exercises good for?
-How can they help the everyday athlete improve their overall health and well-being?
+Learn how they can help the everyday athlete improve their overall health and well-being.

 1. Increased Agility